Gromov--Witten theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Orbifold quantum cohomology of symmetric products

-The state space for $\Sym^m (X)$ is its orbifold cohomology $H^*_\orb(\Sym^m (X))$.
+The state space for $\Sym^m (X)$ is its orbifold cohomology $H^*_\orb(\Sym^m (X))$, which is the cohomology of $I \Sym^m (X)$, with some degree shift.
 It is a classical result that the super graded vector space $\bigoplus_{m\geq 0} H^*_\orb(\Sym^m (X))$ can be realized as an irreducible highest weight representation of the super-Heisenberg algebra associated with $H^*(X)$.
 For a reference, see for example Section 5.2 in \cite{Ade-Lei-Rua}.
 As a result, $H^*_\orb(\Sym^m (X))$ has a basis indexed by $H^*(X)$-weighted partitions of $m$.

 In the case when $X$ is a surface, there is an isomorphism

 which respects the gradings and Poincar\'e pairings.
 Moreover, if $X$ has trivial canonical bundle, it also preserves the (orbifold) cup product.